Reservoir Safety Reform Programme Information Page

 • Bringing more engineers into the industry, through a recruitment programme to encourage graduates into reservoir engineering careers.
 This will reduce the burden of work currently experienced by both supervising and inspecting engineers, and ensure we have enough resource for future demand.

 • Supporting the career progression of panel engineers.
-We will align their career path to the new hazard risk classifications and provide them with the additional learning and development opportunities they need to succeed.
+We will align the career path to the new hazard risk classifications and provide additional learning and development opportunities to help engineers succeed.

 We are developing a mentoring programme to support panel engineers who wish to progress to the All Reservoirs Panel.
-We have surveyed our engineer community to develop data on the potential pipeline of All Reservoir Panel Engineers and to identify potential candidates to support.
+We have surveyed the engineer community to develop data on the potential pipeline of All Reservoirs Panel Engineers and to identify potential candidates to support.

 Reservoir owner reforms